Visitation Rights

 When you work with our visitation lawyer in Galveston County, you receive:

-• Clear guidance on your rights & available options so you have confidence at every step
+• Clear guidance on your rights and available options so you have confidence at every step

 • Support navigating the Galveston County-area courts to keep the process understandable and straightforward